 Inspiration within the classroom

-Every department has an ‘Enrichment and Extension’ page on our Virtual Learning platform.
+Every department has a ‘Stretch and Challenge’ page on our Virtual Learning platform.
 These include reading lists, podcasts, TED talks, videos and the like for eager pupils to explore beyond the syllabus.

 Enrichment beyond the classroom